thinkful-ei22/Privet-client-DanKyle/README.md

 As you answer words correctly, we'll show you those words less frequently.
 If you guess the wrong answer, we'll give you more opportunities to practice that word. *Learning has never been easier!*

 ### Tech Stack
-The app uses React and CSS grid for the frontend, Passport/JWT for authentication and Redux for state management.
+The app uses React and CSS grid for the frontend, JWT for auth and Redux for state management.

 ### Deployed version
 https://privet-hello.herokuapp.com/